skienzmatishun/rippreport/content/p/can-you-smell-it/index.md

   recency_score: 7.226630806668228
   category_score: 0
   rank: 10
+summary: Former Mayor Tim Kant and Councilman Kevin Boone funneled millions out of the utility fund while raw sewage overflowed across Fairhope.
+Engineering reports and meeting minutes expose how leaders ignored blatant environmental disasters to shield private developers.
+We follow the trail of stench right back to City Hall.
 ---
 For years I have witnessed authorities and non-profit environmental groups ignore obvious environmental issues while publicly professing their concerns for the protection of the environment.
 For example: